javascript-tutorial/server/README.md

 ## The "overflowing text" problem

-The translated string may become longer than the original.

 The replacement script only operates on strings, not other graphics, so a long translated string may not fit the picture.
 Most pictures have some extra space for longer text, so a slight increase doesn't harm, but sometimes that happens.

 Usually, you should adjust the translated text, make it shorter to fit.